 Dr. Downing’s research explores the role of biodiversity for the functioning and stability of ecosystems, using freshwater ponds as a model ecosystem.
 Her work has received support from the National Science Foundation and has resulted in over 20 scientific papers, including some in top tier scientific journals such as Science andNature.

 Dr. Downing enjoys teaching courses such as Marine Biology and Conservation Biology and has traveled with her students to places such as the ponds of Michigan, the coasts of North Carolina and the Duke Marine Laboratory, the glaciers of Alaska, the mountains and rainforests of Ecuador, the land and waters of the Galapagos Islands, and the coral reefs of the Caribbean.
 In 2007 she won the Sherwood Dodge Shankland Award for the Encouragement of Teachers.
+In 2021, she was awarded the Bishop Herbert Welch Meritorious Teaching Award.
 When she is not teaching or doing research, Dr. Amy Downing enjoys spending time with her husband and two daughters who also share her passion for nature and the outdoors.

 “The Honors Program is an opportunity for students to challenge themselves by taking rigorous courses with a community of students and faculty who are curious and excited to explore new ideas.
 When students engage fully with the curriculum they will be rewarded with close and intense interactions with faculty and with a breadth of knowledge that ranges far outside their primary focus of study.
 The Honors curriculum allows students to develop critical minds and a deep understanding of how multi-disciplinary approaches are needed to solve the complex challenges of the world.”